idunnowhat2do/sugarcube/README.md

 ## Feature Highlights ##

 - Semantic HTML5 (for the most part, anyway).
-- Two primary modes of operation: History mode and Hash Tag mode.
+- Two primary modes of operation: History mode, which is the default, and Hash Tag mode.
     - **History mode:** Works with the browser's history, so no more ever growing hash tag (fragment ID), and has fully persistent state within a story, even over page reloads.  (n.b.
 There are actually two, functionally equivalent, History modes: Window History mode, for most browsers, and Session History mode, especially for Firefox.)
     - **Hash Tag mode:** The traditional Twine/Twee header mode, which is included largely for compatibility, but authors can choose to force its use over the Window/Session History modes if they desire.
 - The ability to easily save your progress, at any point, and revisit it at any time.